Matt Flynn (musician): Personal life

 Flynn is married to Heidi Ford, who has a fraternal twin named Kelly Ford.
 On June 5, 2007, Flynn's wife gave birth to their second child, named Michael Ford Flynn.
 His elder daughter is named Ryan.

+Flynn maintains a private personal life and does not have publicly active social media accounts.

+Outside of his music career, he is interested in golf and has participated in celebrity pro-am events, including the JM Eagle LA Championship..
+He has also mentioned the film Piranha 3D among his favorite movies in a fan Q&A interview.

 Gear

 Over the years, Flynn has played Yamaha and Ludwig drums, as well as Sabian and Zildjian cymbals, among other brands.
 He currently endorses Sugar Percussion (since 2015), Paiste cymbals (since 2014), Remo drumheads and Vater drumsticks.
 He has also used Roland pads and triggers.